USA 1997 "The World of Dinosaurs"

 Brachiosaurus

-The species were undoubtedly restricted to areas where tall trees grew in profusion.
-Fossil recorders from North America are scarce and no complete skeleton has ever been recovered.
-It is likely that its range was restricted to riverine areas of Utah and Colorado.
-A slightly more slender species has been found in some numbers in Africa.
+This species was probably restricted to regions with abundant tall vegetation, particularly forests rich in high-growing trees.
+Fossil evidence from North America is relatively scarce, and no completely intact skeleton has been discovered.
+Its range may have been limited to riverine environments in areas such as present-day Utah and Colorado.
+A somewhat more slender relative, often referred to as Giraffatitan, has been found in greater numbers in Africa.

 Goniopholis